tb0hdan/domains/README.md

 ```

 ## Data format
-After unpacking, domain lists are just text files (~3.2Gb at 164mil) with one domain per line.
+After unpacking, domain lists are just text files (~3.4Gb at 173 mil) with one domain per line.
 Sample for `data/afghanistan/domain2multi-af.txt`:

 ```